Configuration file

 • login: Users log into the web interface with a username and password.

-Users are assigned fine-grained permissions by privileged administrator accounts.
+Users are then assigned fine-grained permissions to website features by privileged administrator accounts.

-This option is suitable for most users of streamPYP.
+This option is suitable for most users of nextPYP.

-• none: No user authenticaion is performed by the web interface.
+• none: No user authentication is performed by the web interface.

-All visitors to the website are associated with the administrator account and are granted full permissions.
+All visitors to the website are associated with the administrator account and are granted full permissions to all website features.

-This option is suitable for single-user instances of streamPYP or developers.
+This option is suitable for single-user instances of nextPYP or developers.

-• reverse-proxy: Users are authenticated by a reverse-proxy server (perhaps implementing SSO for an organization) before reaching streamPYP.
+• reverse-proxy: Users are authenticated by a reverse-proxy server (perhaps implementing SSO for an organization) before reaching nextPYP.

-Users are assigned fine-grained permissions by privileged administrator accounts.
+Users are then assigned fine-grained permissions to website features by privileged administrator accounts.

 auth = 'login'